 Instrumental tuition in Violin is offered from Primary 4, when pupils are auditioned for the instrument of their choice.
-The instrumental music service has extended its offering to brass and chanter tuition in session 2018/19.
+The instrumental music service has extended its offering to brass, chanter and drumming tuition in session 2021/22.
 The local authority provides percussion lessons for P4 pupils.